 32. How automated should our GSE be?
 It doesn’t need to be automated at all.

 33. For liquid methane and oxygen, would we need to bring our own Dewar's?
-For liquid methane, you may need to bring your own Dewar.
-We are considering supplying one, but a liquid methane Dewar has not been found.
+FAR will supply the methane Dewar.
 You do not need to bring a liquid oxygen Dewar, because they can be supplied locally by Praxair.
 Each group needs to order their own Dewar of liquid oxygen from Praxair.
+Each group that uses methane will need to pay for the methane that they used.

 34. If FAR has Dewars we can use, what size hookups should we expect?
 The standard liquid oxygen Dewars that can be ordered from Praxair has a CGA fitting.